Shuttle hurdle relay

-Shuttle hurdle relay (SHR) is a type of a relay race in track and field in which participants jump (sprint) over hurdles.
-The shuttle hurdle relay is contested at the Drake Relays, Kansas Relays, Mt.
-SAC Relays, Penn Relays, Texas Relays, Akron Relays, Alabama Relay, Appalachian Conference Relay, Florida Relays (Gainesville), Knoxville Relay, Long Beach Relay, Santa Barbara Relay, Tennessee Relays (formerly: Dogwood Relays, Sea Ray Relays), Towson Relays, and Tri-State Relays.
+The shuttle hurdle relay (SHR) is a type of a relay race in track and field in which participants jump (sprint) over hurdles.
+The shuttle hurdle relay is contested at the Drake Relays, Desert Conference Relays, Kansas Relays, Mt.
+SAC Relays, Penn Relays, Texas Relays, Akron Relays, Alabama Relay, Appalachian Conference Relay, Florida Relays (Gainesville), Knoxville Relay, Long Beach Relay, Ohio Relays, Santa Barbara Relay, So Cal Relays (at College of the Desert), Tennessee Relays (formerly: Dogwood Relays, Sea Ray Relays), Towson Relays, and Tri-State Relays.
 The SHR was also included at the 2019 IAAF World Relays and 2021 competition.
+In 2024 it was included at the Croatian Relay Championships.

+Variations

 High Hurdle Relay

-Currently the SHR is referred to as the 4 x 60 Hurdles, 4 x 80 Hurdles, 4 x 100 Hurdles, and 4 x 110 Hurdles.
+The SHR is currently referred to as the 4 x 60 hurdles, 4 x 80 hurdles, 4 x 100 hurdles, and 4 x 110 hurdles.
 In the past the term shuttle hurdle relay was more commonly used.

 This events allow four hurdlers to run on the same relay team and has been held both outdoor and indoor.
 In a shuttle hurdle relay, each of four hurdlers on a team runs the opposite direction from the preceding runner.